sergiocalde94/GBM-Auto-Benchmark/README.md

-# GBM Auto Benchmark (Binary Classification Problems)
+# GBM Auto Benchmark (Binary Classification Problems) :v:

 Gradient boosting machine algorithms that are fighting for Kaggle's throne, which one will win?

 ![Fight!](https://media.giphy.com/media/4IFOwmDGktcsM/source.gif)

+[Here](https://young-woodland-31029.herokuapp.com/) is the link to the app, deployed with [Heroku](https://young-woodland-31029.herokuapp.com/).
+The host plan is the free one and application weighs little more than 300 MB, so it can run slow, patience please :blush:.
+If you can it's better that you clone the repo and run it locally.

 # Installation